meghanasrividya/Eng_130_Virtualisation/ReverseProxy.md

 - change the local host to 3000
 - save the file
+- To check the syntax is correct give the command`sudo nginx -t`
 - Go to the location where your app.js is there
 - `npm install`
 - `npm start`